 Ceremonial Sitting of the Full Court

-For the welcome of the Honourable Justice O'Bryan
+for the Swearing in and Welcome of the Honourable Justice Mortimer

 Transcript of proceedings

 THE HONOURABLE JAMES ALLSOP AO, CHIEF JUSTICE

 THE HONOURABLE JUSTICE NORTH

 THE HONOURABLE JUSTICE TRACEY, RFD

 THE HONOURABLE JUSTICE MURPHY

 9.29 AM, FRIDAY, 12 JULY 2013

 MORTIMER J: Chief Justice, I have the honour to announce that I have received a commission from her Excellency the Governor-General appointing me a judge of the Federal Court of Australia.
 I now present my commission.